department-of-veterans-affairs/vagov-content/pages/health-care/schedule-view-va-appointments.md

 template: detail-page
 title: Schedule and View VA Appointments Online
 display_title: Schedule and View Appointments
+description: Find out how to schedule and cancel VA appointments by phone or online.
+When you schedule your appointments online, you can also view each VA medical appointment on a calendar, find the VA facility you'll be going to, add non-VA appointments, and set up email reminders for upcoming VA appointments.
 collection: healthCare
 lastupdate: 2018-10-6
 spoke: Manage Benefits